 Consolidated entity performance and link to remuneration

 Remuneration for certain individuals is linked to their divisional performance and the performance of the consolidated entity, if relevant.
-Refer to section 'Details of remuneration' of the remuneration report for details.
+Refer to section 'Details of remuneration' for further information on the remuneration report.

 Use of remuneration consultants